75 Must Know Nautical Terms

 41. Jib

 After the mainsail, the jib is the most common sail seen on boats.
 It is always found in the front end of the ship.
 Unlike the mainsail, it doesn’t have a boom.
-While the contribution of a jib into a boat’s speed is insignificant compared to that of the mainsail, it plays a crucial role in reducing turbulence on the mainsail, thus increasing the boat’s overall stability.
+While the contribution of a jib to a boat’s speed is insignificant compared to that of the mainsail, it plays a crucial role in reducing turbulence on the mainsail, thus increasing the boat’s overall stability.

 42. Keel